LLM Prompts for AI Personalization (Barnum Pattern)

 - No diagnostic psychological jargon (depression, ADHD, etc.)

-This prompt, fed to Claude or GPT-4, produces at each run a unique, seemingly hyper-personalized text while respecting Barnum's laws.
+Fed to Claude or GPT-4, this prompt produces a unique, seemingly hyper-personalized text on every run while respecting Barnum's laws.

 The "pivot variables" technique

-So that a generated text feels personalized without being so in substance, inject pivot variables into the prompt — they color the text without changing its structure.
+To make a generated text feel personalized without being so in substance, inject pivot variables into the prompt — they color the text without changing its structure.

 A text containing 3 pivot variables feels 2 to 3 times more personal than a text without.